Latest

 How an Employee Assistance Programme can help with signs of burnout

-If you’re experiencing the signs of burnout, or you’re in the thick of it, it may be time for professional intervention.
-At HA | Wisdom Wellbeing, we not only provide excellent support with one of our 2,000+ counsellors, but we also provide day one intervention for those off sick from anxiety and stress.
+If your people are experiencing the signs of burnout, or you suspect they’re in the thick of it, it might be time for professional intervention.
+At HA | Wisdom Wellbeing, we not only provide excellent support via our network of 2,000+ counsellors, but we also provide day-one intervention for those off sick from anxiety and stress.
 We believe that help should be available around the clock, which is why our services are available 24/7, 365 days a year.
-If and when you decide to return to work, one of our Occupational Health team members will work with you to ensure you can safely return to work and have the support you need to reduce further time away from your organisation.

 Conclusion